easyScience/easyAppLogic/README.md

-# easyAppLogic
-Generic logic for easyScience applications
+**easyInterfacingGui** is a GUI template for easyScience applications